thejonaslab/pysubiso/README.md

 and subisomorphism code into one library with extensive tests and benchmarking, all from Python.

-Goals:
-1. no explicit dependence on any graph library (use adj matrices)
-2. focus on small graphs ( < 128 nodes)

 Currently it wraps RI https://github.com/InfOmics/RI

 but we would eventually like to wrap LEMON